 Is My Pedestrian Accident Claim Worth Money?

-The First Question: Were You In A Crosswalk?
+First Major Question: Were You In A Crosswalk?

 These nine factors need to be looked at when assessing your auto versus pedestrian case:

-- Was something (construction, snow) impeding access to the crosswalk?
+- Was something (construction, snow) blocking your access to the crosswalk?

 - Were either the driver or you, the pedestrian, violating a statute or regulation at the time of the accident?